 The El Nido Airport is a small airport which is about 30 minutes away from the town.
 So, you can just then take a tricycle that waits outside to the town directly to your hotel.
 But I honestly didn’t see any building other than the guard house there when I passed by.
 But I could see the runway.

-By LandYou need to fly to Puerto Princesa City (Palawan), then take a 5-6 hours road trip going to El Nido which costs us P600.
+By LandYour land trip will start at Puerto Princesa, so yes, you need to fly to Puerto Princesa City (Palawan) which will take a 5-6 hours road trip going to El Nido which costs us P600.
 But there are times that the charge is different which ranges from P500 – P900 depending on the season I guess and the type of vehicle.
 If you want to go cheaper, there are also buses going there but of course the van and shuttle are more comfortable – and faster.

 The van have a terminal in El Nido, they’re not able to go inside the town since it’s just a tiny town with a small road, not ideal for multiple vehicles to go around.
 But from there you can just take a tricycle to your hotel.